WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI-Unsupported.md

 #### setSelectionOptions

 Sets options of the current selection.
+[Cloud 1.56]

 + Parameters